Cincinnati Bengals vs. San Francisco 49ers NFL Week 14 Odds, Plays and Insights for December 12, 2021

 49ers stats and trends

-- The 49ers have been underdogs by 1 point or more two times this season and covered the spread once.
+- This season, the 49ers have one ATS win in two games as an underdog of 1 point or more.

-- San Francisco's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- San Francisco's games this season have gone over the total in seven out of 12 opportunities (58.3%).

-- San Francisco is 4-3 against the spread and 5-2 overall when the team notches more than 22.3 points.
+- San Francisco is 4-3 against the spread and 5-2 overall when the team puts up more than 22.3 points.

-- The 49ers have turned the ball over one more time (18 total) than the Bengals have forced a turnover (17) this season.
+- The 49ers have turned the ball over 18 times this season, one more turnover than the Bengals have forced (17).

 Home and road insights

-- At home this season, Cincinnati has two wins against the spread and is 3-3 overall.
+- Cincinnati has covered the spread twice at home, and is 3-3 overall there, this season.

-- The Bengals have one win ATS (1-3) as 1-point favorites or more at home.
+- At home, as 1-point favorites or greater, the Bengals have one win ATS (1-3).

-- This year, Cincinnati has hit the over in four of six games at home.
+- In four of six home games this season, Cincinnati has hit the over.

-- This season on the road, San Francisco is 3-3 against the spread and 4-2 overall.
+- San Francisco is 4-2 overall, and 3-3 against the spread, on the road.

-- This year the 49ers are 3-2 ATS as 1-point underdogs or more away from home.
+- The 49ers are 3-2 ATS as 1-point underdogs or more away from home.

 Powered by Data Skrive.